Premabhishekam (2008 film)

-Premabhishekam (ప్రేమాభిషేకం) is a 2008 Indian Telugu-language comedy film directed by S. S. Vikram Gandhi, starring Venu Madhav, newcomer Priya Mohan and Ruthika along with Ali, Brahmanandam, Nagababu, and Srihari.
-This film is copied from Send Me No Flowers 1964 Hollywood movie.
+Premabhishekam is a 2008 Indian Telugu-language comedy film directed by S. S. Vikram Gandhi, starring Venu Madhav, newcomer Priya Mohan and Ruthika along with Ali, Brahmanandam, Nagababu, and Srihari.
+This film is based on the 1964 Hollywood film Send Me No Flowers.

 Production

+In mid-2007 while the film was still in pre-production, Srinivasa Reddy was attached to direct the film.
 The film was named after the 1981 film of the same name, which was about a cancer patient.
 Dasari Narayana Rao, who directed the older film, wrote the story for this film.
 To distinguish between that film, this film was given the tagline of Veediki cancer ledu (this guy is not suffering from cancer).
 A song was shot at Ramoji Film City in early 2008.

 Soundtrack

 The soundtrack was composed by Chakri.